 Fundamental Frequency

 The frequency that is represented in the data is the Fundamental Frequency.
 In the case of our meter, the fundamental is the frequency that a majority of the vibration energy is present.
-The vibration metrics (acceleration, velocity, or displacement) represent all of the energy in the entire frequency range defined in the iMonnit UI.
-For example, you may only have 1000 mm/s^2 of acceleration contributed by the fundamental frequency.
-Still, there may be 1500 mm/s^2 total in the whole spectrum, and that 1500 value is what will be reported as data.
+The vibration metrics (Acceleration, Velocity, or Displacement) represent the energy in the frequency range defined in the iMonnit UI.
+For example, you may only have 1000 mm/s^2 of Acceleration contributed by the fundamental frequency.
+Still, there may be 1500 mm/s^2 total in the spectrum, and that 1500 value will be reported as data.

 Crest Factor